 I have appeared as featured soloist in performances of W.A.
 Mozart’s Concerto for Flute and Harp in C major, William Grant Still’s Ennanga, and Maurice Ravel’s Introduction and Allegro.
 I can be heard on the 2012 Grammy-nominated recording of David Maslanka’s Symphony No. 4 with Northwestern University’s Symphonic Wind Ensemble, conducted by Dr. Mallory Thompson.
-As a historical harpist, I have performed continuo on Baroque triple harp for DePaul University’s productions of Claudio Monteverdi’s operas, L’Orfeo (1607) and L’incoronazione di Poppea (1642), and Francesco Cavalli’s L’Egisto (1643).
+As a historical harpist, I have performed continuo on Baroque triple harp for DePaul University’s productions of Claudio Monteverdi’s operas, L’Orfeo (1607) and L’incoronazione di Poppea (1642), as well as Francesco Cavalli’s L’Egisto (1643).
 I have also been a guest speaker at harp conferences across North America, including the 42nd American Harp Society National Conference in Atlanta 2016, the 11th World Harp Congress in Vancouver 2011, and the 2010 Boston Harp Festival.

 To check my availability and booking rates please contact me here

 In over twelve years of teaching harp, I have worked with students ranging from beginner to collegiate, and from ages eight to eighty.
 My high school students have performed with local youth orchestra programs including Chicago Youth Symphony, Elgin Youth Symphony, Midwest Young Artists, and Illinois Music Educators Association.
 From 2016 to 2020, I built a private harp studio and served on the music staff at one of the nation’s top-rated public schools, Adlai E. Stevenson High School in Lincolnshire, Illinois.
 Today, I teach online and in-person lessons from my home studio in Watervliet, Michigan.

 In addition to exploring solo harp repertoire, all my students learn music theory, harp history, and sight-reading.
 My more advanced students also focus on chamber music, orchestral excerpts, and how to prepare for auditions.
 Students especially interested in composing or arranging for harp may also choose to study music notation, composition techniques, and how to arrange music for harp.
 I encourage all my students to pursue ensemble experience whether at school, summer music camp, or regional orchestras.

 For information about lesson rates please contact me here